-Your Personal Information will only be retained for as long as necessary for Mutual Fire to serve you or as long as may be required for legal purposes.
+Your Personal Information will only be retained for as long as necessary for Mutual Fire Insurance to serve you or as long as may be required for legal purposes.
 As soon as any of the Personal Information reaches its maximum retention period, it is either destroyed, made anonymous, or archived from operating systems to a secured, limited access site.

 Personal Information that still serves an identified purpose may be retained indefinitely provided that it is archived outside of the regular operating environment with more restrictive accessibility.

-Mutual Fire shall ensure that Personal Information is as accurate, complete, and up-to date as is deemed necessary for the purposes for which it is to be used.
+Mutual Fire Insurance shall ensure that Personal Information is as accurate, complete, and up-to date as is deemed necessary for the purposes for which it is to be used.

 We will make sure to keep your Personal Information sufficiently accurate, complete, and up-to-date, to minimize the possibility that inappropriate information may be used to make a decision about you.

-If Mutual Fire has any doubt about your Personal Information being accurate, complete and/or up-to-date, given that there is a business need, we usually contact you to verify the information currently available, and process amendments where necessary.
+If Mutual Fire Insurance has any doubt about your Personal Information being accurate, complete and/or up-to-date, given that there is a business need, we usually contact you to verify the information currently available, and process amendments where necessary.

 If it is not possible to verify your Personal Information, or we are unable to contact you, no action, other than logging these limitations in your file are taken.

-Mutual Fire shall protect Personal Information by establishing and operating security safeguards appropriate to the sensitivity of the information, which is held, and to prevent any unauthorized activity relative to the information.
+Mutual Fire Insurance shall protect Personal Information by establishing and operating security safeguards appropriate to the sensitivity of the information, which is held, and to prevent any unauthorized activity relative to the information.

 Responsibility for safeguarding:

-Mutual Fire is responsible for safeguarding your Personal Information from loss, theft, unauthorized access, disclosure, copying, use, or modification, regardless of the format in which it is stored.
+Mutual Fire Insurance is responsible for safeguarding your Personal Information from loss, theft, unauthorized access, disclosure, copying, use, or modification, regardless of the format in which it is stored.
 The nature of the safeguards will vary depending on the sensitivity, amount, distribution, format and method of storage of your Personal Information.